LinglongQian/Mask_rethinking/README.md

 The open-resource repository for the paper [**Unveiling the Secrets: How Masking Strategies Shape Time Series Imputation**]() The code and configurations for reproducing the experimental results in the paper.

-# Code for the Time Series Imputation Survey
-The scripts and configurations used in the work are all put here.

 ## ❖ Python Environment Creation
 A proper Python environment is necessary to reproduce the results.
 Please ensure that all the below library requirements are satisfied.